 - the item must be within the scope of goods covered by the relevant free trade agreement

-- you must have a valid certificate of origin
+- you must have a valid proof of origin

 - the goods must fulfil the territorial principle and the Direct Transport Rule